Examples have audio.

 teachers

-When the noun ends with a vowel, an extra letter "ی" (pronounced like the English consonant "y" in "yes) comes between the noun and the "ان" suffix.
+Whenever the noun ends with a vowel other than "ه", an extra "ی" (pronounced like the English consonant "y" in "yes) goes between the noun and the "ان" suffix.

 خدایان